Numbing cold wave grips U.S., heralding a frigid New Year's Eve

 On Friday, it issued winter storm warnings and advisories for an area stretching from Washington State, across the Midwest and into New York state.

-Reporting by Jon Herskovitz in Texas and Gina Cherelus in New York; Editing by Frank McGurty and Rosalba O'Brien
+Reporting by Jon Herskovitz in Texas, Gina Cherelus in New York and Bernie Woodall in Fort Lauderdale, Fla.; Editing by Frank McGurty and Rosalba O'Brien